it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 It's a page where an user can watch detail information about his backups which are remote stored.
 Also he can make backup of any his database.
 This backup will be sent to AWS S3 for storing.
 Moreover the user can create autobackup settings.
 The settings say to the module at what point of time, from which databases to create backups and max number of backups of database must be store.

-When the user opens the backups dashboard, the module makes similar requests are described above about /web/database/backups page.
+When the user opens the backups dashboard, the module makes similar requests are described above about ``/web/database/backups page``.

 Credits
 =======